-Great news for avid bikers: Singapore's turning into a cycling city.
-We pick the best bike trails for all sorts of wheeled adventures
+Great news for avid bikers: Singapore's turning into a cycling city!
+Here are the best bike trails for wheeled adventures.

 For riverside views: Punggol’s Northern Eastern Riverine Loop

 Punggol’s the perfect place to let off steam if you want to unwind after a long work week.
 The cycling town is home to the 26km Northern Eastern Riverine Loop.
 Connecting four parks, it starts at Punggol Park and ends at Buangkok Park Connector, rewarding you with breathtaking riverside and wetland views, as well as meandering stretches of coastal trees and stunning foliage.
-This will take you approximately four hours to complete, but we recommend getting off your bike every now and then to check out the scenery, or fuel up over brunch and coffee at Whisk and Paddle.
+This cycling route will take you approximately four hours to complete, but we recommend getting off your bike every now and then to check out the scenery or fuel up over brunch and coffee at hidden heartland cafes like Whisk and Paddle.

-Whether you’ve lived in Singapore all your life or for a while, chances are you’ve been cycling in Pasir Ris or East Coast – we’d even say these are Singapore’s two most popular cycling trails.
-For the ultimate beach adventure, take the Eastern Coastal Loop which links Pasir Ris Town Park to East Coast, and finally Changi Beach Park.
-Besides offering gorgeous views from various jetties and flora and fauna sightings, it’s also home to Bedok Food Centre and East Coast Lagoon Food Village (an institution for satay, seafood and chicken wings).
+Whether you’ve lived in Singapore all your life or not, chances are, you’ve been cycling in Pasir Ris or East Coast.
+We’d say these are Singapore’s two most popular cycling routes.
+For the ultimate beach adventure, take the Eastern Coastal Loop, which links Pasir Ris Town Park to East Coast, and finally, Changi Beach Park.
+Besides offering gorgeous views from various jetties, accompanied by flora and fauna sightings, it’s also home to Bedok Food Centre and East Coast Lagoon Food Village (an institution for satay, seafood and chicken wings).

 Cycling in the city can’t get better than this.
 The extension of the Eastern Coastal Loop from East Coast takes you around Singapore’s most famous landmarks, including the Supertrees of Gardens by the Bay, Marina Bay Sands, and the Singapore Flyer.
 Start in the late evening, just in time to catch the sunset over the Singapore skyline.